 If you’d rather not carry cash on you whilst you're riding the waves, why not try out our Travelex Money Card?

-Mastercard Prepaid Management Services Australia Pty Ltd (ABN 47 145 452 044, AFSL 386 837) arranges for the issue of the Travelex Money Card in conjunction with the issuer, Heritage Bank Limited (ABN 32 087 652 024, AFSL 240 984) pursuant to license by Mastercard Asia/Pacific Pte.
+Mastercard Prepaid Management Services Australia Pty Ltd (ABN 47 145 452 044, AFSL 386 837) arranges for the issue of the Travelex Money Card in conjunction with the issuer, Heritage and People’s Choice Limited trading as Heritage Bank (ABN 11 087 651 125, AFSL 244310) pursuant to license by Mastercard Asia/Pacific Pte.
 Ltd. You should consider the Product Disclosure Statement (for the relevant product) available at www.travelex.com.au, before deciding to acquire the product.
 Any advice does not take into account your personal needs, financial circumstances or objectives and you should consider if it is appropriate for you.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.